TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Identifier Construction Rule
-A pull request is uniquely identified by the ordered triple (owner, repo, pull_number, branch_1, branch_2).
+A pull request is uniquely identified by the ordered triple (owner, repo, pull_number, branch_1, branch_2), where:

-The pull_number is assigned at creation time and unique within a repository.
-The branch_1 and branch_2 fields specifiy the names of the branch to merge into and the branch that contains one's new changes, respectively.
+- owner: The GitHub user or organization that owns the repository.
+- repo: The repository name containing the pull request.
+- pull_number: The repository-scoped numeric identifier assigned when the pull request is created.
+- branch_1: The target branch into which changes are proposed to be merged.
+- branch_2: The source branch that contains the proposed changes.

 ### Addressability (Sender)
 1. Creates a new pull request